awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 Make sure that you open the email from AWS Notifications and choose the link to confirm the subscription before you continue with the next step\.

-You will receive an acknowledgement message from AWS\.
+You will receive an acknowledgment message from AWS\.
 Amazon SNS is now configured to receive notifications and send the notification as an email to the email address that you specified\.

 ## Configure Your Auto Scaling Group to Send Notifications<a name="as-configure-asg-for-sns"></a>